WilliamHoang/interview_process/README.md

   - [6] Have pen and paper ready for scribbling code and ideas
   - [7] Be sure to think out loud and communicate with your interviewer

+###Not Running Through an Example:
+  - [1] Change font to **Courier New** and reduce font size for coding
+  - [2] Use copy and paste
+  - [3] Remember to manually indent
+  - [4] have cell phone charged and use a headset
+  - [5] Find a quiet location with strong internet connection
+  - [6] Have pen and paper ready for scribbling code and ideas
+  - [7] Be sure to think out loud and communicate with your interviewer

+###Not writing real code:
+  - [1] Change font to **Courier New** and reduce font size for coding
+  - [2] Use copy and paste
+  - [3] Remember to manually indent
+  - [4] have cell phone charged and use a headset
+  - [5] Find a quiet location with strong internet connection
+  - [6] Have pen and paper ready for scribbling code and ideas
+  - [7] Be sure to think out loud and communicate with your interviewer

+###Force-fitting solution to a similar but different problem:
+  - [1] Change font to **Courier New** and reduce font size for coding
+  - [2] Use copy and paste
+  - [3] Remember to manually indent
+  - [4] have cell phone charged and use a headset
+  - [5] Find a quiet location with strong internet connection
+  - [6] Have pen and paper ready for scribbling code and ideas
+  - [7] Be sure to think out loud and communicate with your interviewer

+###Getting stuck on optimization before any coding:
+  - [1] Change font to **Courier New** and reduce font size for coding
+  - [2] Use copy and paste
+  - [3] Remember to manually indent
+  - [4] have cell phone charged and use a headset
+  - [5] Find a quiet location with strong internet connection
+  - [6] Have pen and paper ready for scribbling code and ideas
+  - [7] Be sure to think out loud and communicate with your interviewer